-The more invasive interventions, on the whole, look to remove tissue to core out the prostate, if you like, to maximize the likely improvement of symptoms, both in terms of the flow of urine and those related to storage.
+The more invasive interventions, on the whole, look to remove tissue to ‘core out’ the prostate, if you like, to maximise the likely improvement of symptoms, both in terms of the flow of urine and those related to storage.

-Less invasive options look to improve symptoms but lesser side effects and a quicker recovery.
+Less invasive options look to improve symptoms but lessen side effects and promote a quicker recovery.

 What are the potential side-effects of medication and prostate surgery?

 On the whole, medication is well-tolerated.
 The alpha blockers may have side-effects, including those relating to headache, blocked nose and dizziness, and some men can also describe developing dry ejaculation.
 Finasteride or dutasteride, the 5-alpha reductase inhibitors can have a deleterious effect on sexual function in terms of libido and loss of erectile function.

 In terms of surgical interventions, the standard, more invasive surgery where you remove tissue, such as TURP, holmium laser enucleation of the prostate or GreenLight™ Laser will improve your symptoms reliably, but also represents somewhere between a 40-70% chance of leaving you with permanent dry ejaculation, and a small figure of probably less than 5% of affecting erectile function.